eletronks/crud-php-mysql/README.md

 # crud-php-mysql
-A simple CRUD developed with PHP and MySQL (I developed this while studying about fullstack development)
+A simple CRUD developed with PHP and MySQL (I developed this while studying about backend development)